 We're constantly reminded to keep our bodies fit and healthy, but the same attention isn't given to our brain health.
 Keeping our brains active through exercise and study are good steps to take, but what else can we do to keep our brain in peak condition?

 The foods you eat play a role in this and they can improve memory and concentration.
-Here are some ideas to help promote brain health:
+Here are some of the best brain foods for studying and brain health:

 Made up of amino acids that are used to produce chemical messengers that regulate:

 Include protein at every meal - good sources include chicken, turkey, fish, lean meat, eggs, beans, lentils, nuts and seeds.

 2. Omega 3 fats